-You’ve built some queries in a test environment, and now it’s time to start using them for real.
-How can you change the queries to point to the live source, rather than the test?
-In this post, we will answer this very question.
+Maybe you’ve built some queries in a test environment, and now it’s time to start using them for real.
+The obvious question arises: How to change source data location in Power Query?

 Without further ado, let’s get started.